semrush/intergalactic/website/docs/style/design-tokens/design-tokens.md

 In this case we recommend you using [Tokens Studio plugin for Figma](https://www.figma.com/community/plugin/843461159747178978).
 It's one of the most powerful tools for managing tokens, linking styles between the code and Figma files, and it can help you save time trying new values for tokens of your new theme.

-> There you can find playground with the description of creating a new theme for our design system: [internal](https://www.figma.com/file/K1s6wF8NTH3uNHvjkn6hjc/Themes-playground-%26-tutorial-%F0%9F%8E%93?node-id=24%3A90461&t=uZCoQy8xPBjC1ctm-11), public (link will be here soon).
+> There, you can find the detailed process for creating a new theme for our design system explained: [internal](https://www.figma.com/file/K1s6wF8NTH3uNHvjkn6hjc/Themes-playground-%26-tutorial-%F0%9F%8E%93?node-id=24%3A90461&t=uZCoQy8xPBjC1ctm-11), public (link will be here soon).

 #### **Global theme: you need to develop a theme for the entire design system**